Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Day 1: Arrival in Bari

 Welcome to Puglia!
-Bari is the region’s capital city and often the first stop for visitors.
-While many pass through quickly, we actually really liked the atmosphere here, with its mix of lively piazzas, coastal views, and authentic local life.
-Therefore, depending on your arrival time, it’s well worth exploring what the city offers.
+Bari is the region’s capital city, where the international airport is.
+Many just pass through quickly on their way to other destinations, but we actually really liked the atmosphere here; there are lively piazzas, coastal views, and authentic local life.

 A crowd walks along a street lined with colorful buildings in Ostuni, with a tall church tower, palm tree, and clear blue sky in the background.